 MIRI LRS TSOs

-Time-series observations (TSOs), which are typically very precise spectro-photometric observations of time-variable objects, are allowed for the JWST MIRI low-resolution spectrometer (LRS).
+Time-series observations (TSOs), aiming to achieve high-precision spectrophotometric observations of time-variable objects, are available for the JWST MIRI low-resolution spectrometer (LRS).

 On this page